enkidevs/curriculum/docker/docker-fundamentals/overview/what-is-docker.md

 The software that was developed and tested is the same software that gets deployed.

-> 💡 The core idea of Docker comes down to the following concept: “_develop once, run anywhere_”.
+> 💡 The core idea of Docker comes down to the following concept: "_develop once, run anywhere_".

 Docker enables separating an application from the infrastructure it will be run on and deployed.